A virtue-based approach to reducing suffering given long-term cluelessness

 Common sense: A trivial sacrifice compared to what others might gain

 Of course, it is difficult to quantify just how much greater our impact on others might be compared to our impact on ourselves.
-Yet given the enormous number of sentient beings who exist around us, and given that our impact potentially reaches far into the future, it is not unreasonable to think that it could be greater by at least a factor of a million (e.g. we may prevent a million times as many instances of similarly bad suffering in expectation for others than for ourselves).
-Indeed, I think that a factor of around a billion is more plausible (again, in expectation, relative to the difference we can make for ourselves when our basic needs are already met).
+Yet given the enormous number of sentient beings who exist around us, and given that our impact potentially reaches far into the future, it is not unreasonable to think that it could be greater by at least a factor of a million (e.g. we may prevent at least million times as many instances of similarly bad suffering in expectation for others than for ourselves).

 In light of this massive difference in potential impact, it feels like a no-brainer to dedicate a significant amount of resources toward helping others, especially when my own basic needs are already met.
 Not doing so would amount to giving several orders of magnitude greater importance to my own wellbeing than to the wellbeing of others, and I see no justification for that.
 Indeed, one need not endorse anything close to perfect consistency and impartiality to believe that such a massively skewed valuation is implausible.
 It is arguably just common sense.